Survivor Series (2017): Background

-The event was held at the Toyota Center in Houston, Texas.
+The 31st annual Survivor Series event was held at the Toyota Center in Houston, Texas.

-Survivor Series is an annual professional wrestling event produced every November by WWE since 1987, generally held the week of Thanksgiving.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-In 2016, WWE reintroduced the brand extension, again splitting the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
-Subsequently, the 2016 event featured several interpromotional matches to determine which was the better brand, similar to the previous Bragging Rights pay-per-view.
-This was the genesis for the theme of Survivor Series 2017, which was brand supremacy.
-Announced on November 17, 2016, the 31st Survivor Series was scheduled to be held November 19, 2017, at the Toyota Center in Houston, Texas.
-In addition to airing on traditional pay-per-view worldwide, the event was livestreamed on the WWE Network.
-Travel packages became available on December 6 while individual tickets went on sale on December 9.
+Announced on November 17, 2016, the 31st Survivor Series event was scheduled to be held on November 19, 2017, at the Toyota Center in Houston, Texas.
+Travel packages became available on December 6, 2016, while individual tickets went on sale on December 9.

-As part of the brand supremacy theme, the 2017 event had traditional Survivor Series matches between the two brands.
-It also featured every champion of the Raw brand facing their counterpart of the SmackDown brand in non-title matches: Raw's Universal Champion against SmackDown's WWE Champion, the Raw Women's Champion against the SmackDown Women's Champion, Raw's Intercontinental Champion against SmackDown's United States Champion, and the Raw Tag Team Champions against the SmackDown Tag Team Champions.
-As the Raw brand's WWE Cruiserweight Championship was the only title of its kind in WWE, it was the only title to be defended, which occurred on the Survivor Series Kickoff pre-show.
+In July 2016, WWE reintroduced the brand extension, again splitting the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+Subsequently, the 2016 Survivor Series featured several interpromotional matches to determine which was the better brand, similar to the previous Bragging Rights event.
+This would be the genesis for what became the brand supremacy theme of the 2017 event, in which every match on the main card was an interpromotional match.
+This included two Survivor Series matches, one each for the men and women, as well as every champion from Raw facing their SmackDown counterpart in non-title matches: Raw's Universal Champion against SmackDown's WWE Champion, the Raw Women's Champion against the SmackDown Women's Champion, Raw's Intercontinental Champion against SmackDown's United States Champion, and the Raw Tag Team Champions against the SmackDown Tag Team Champions.
+As Raw's WWE Cruiserweight Championship was the only title of its kind in WWE, it was the only title to be defended, which occurred on the Kickoff pre-show.